-Last year, the Committee (IWC, 2016g, p.49) had recommended that plans should be made for a possible workshop on stress and cetaceans to take place in either 2017 or 2018.
+Last year, the Committee (IWC, 2016i, p.49) had recommended that plans should be made for a possible Workshop on stress and cetaceans to take place in either 2017 or 2018.
 This was discussed this year in the light of the available information and the Committee's workload and priorities.

-SC The Committee recognises the importance of studies on physiological stress (i.e. including responses to noise, but also nutritional stress and other endocrine responses to a changing environment) but agrees to consider it as a special focus session in the future when sufficient data become available.
+The Committee recognises the importance of studies on physiological stress (i.e. including responses to noise, but also nutritional stress and other endocrine responses to a changing environment) but agrees to consider it as a special focus session in the future when sufficient data become available.

-13.6.3 Review ACCOBAMS and other regional, national or international work on ocean noise
+13.6.3 Review regional, national or international work on ocean noise

 The Committee has long recognised the importance of collaborative work on the issue of noise.
-This year, it received information on the U.S. Government's Ocean Noise Strategy (ONS), which adopts an acoustic habitat approach to the management of underwater noise15 and on the efforts currently underway by the joint CMS, ASCOBANS and ACCOBAMS Noise Working Group on sensitive areas for offshore exploration activities in the Mediterranean Sea (details can be found in Annex K, Item 11.3).
+This year, it received information on the US Government's Ocean Noise Strategy (ONS), which adopts an acoustic habitat approach to the management of underwater noise and on the efforts currently underway by the joint CMS, ASCOBANS and ACCOBAMS Noise Working Group on sensitive areas for offshore exploration activities in the Mediterranean Sea (details can be found in Annex K, item 11.3).

-C-A In response to information on noise received this year from other organisations, the Committee: (a) welcomes the U.S. Government's Ocean Noise Strategy and endorses its acoustic habitat approach to ocean noise management; and (b) expresses concern about the number of problematic areas (with respect to noise) in the Mediterranean and welcomes this important work by ACCOBAMS (Maglio et al., 2016); and (c) notes that ASCOBANS has developed Guidelines on underwater noise, including effective mitigation guidance for intense noise generating activities16.
+In response to information on noise received this year from other organisations, the Committee:

+- (a) welcomes the US Government's Ocean Noise Strategy and endorses its acoustic habitat approach to ocean noise management; and - (b) expresses concern about the number of problematic areas (with respect to noise) in the Mediterranean and welcomes this important work by ACCOBAMS (Maglio et al., 2016); and - (c) notes that ASCOBANS has developed Guidelines on underwater noise, including effective mitigation guidance for intense noise generating activities.

-13.6.4 Effectiveness of marine mammal observers as a mitigation measure
+13.6.4 Effectiveness of marine mammal observers (MMOs) as a mitigation measure

-(MMOs) are frequently regarded as an effective mitigation measure for reducing the risk of injury to marine mammals from seismic surveys.
-Leaper et al. (2015) noted that the effectiveness of such practices has rarely been quantified, and based on simulation model showed that there will be many cases where using MMOs results in minimal risk reduction, but these situations may not always be immediately apparent.
+MMOs are frequently regarded as an effective mitigation measure for reducing the risk of injury to marine mammals from seismic surveys, bus as Leaper et al. (2015) noted, the effectiveness of such practices has rarely been quantified.
+Simulation modelling showed that there will be many cases where using MMOs results in minimal risk reduction, but these situations may not always be immediately apparent.
 The study also indicated that small reductions in source level will generally be a more effective way of reducing injury risk than shut downs in response to cetacean sightings by MMOs.
-Additional details and discussion are in Annex K, Item 11.4.
+Additional details and discussion are in Annex K, item 11.4.